ChicagoHAI/CLEAR-evaluator/README.md

 ## Installation

-We recommend using conda for environment management.
 In the main README, we would only demonstrate how to use CLEAR evaluator.
 If interested in post-training for a specialized local small-size evaluator, please refer /models for more details.

-Secondly, please run the following command for setting up environment.
+We recommend using conda for environment management.
+Please run the following command for setting up environment.

 ```bash
 conda env create -f environment.yaml